-The present work explores the potential of a flow control technique, originally conceived for the reduction of skin-friction drag in the turbulent regime, to alter the linear stability characteristics of a wall-bounded shear flow.
+The present paper explores the potential of a flow control technique, originally conceived for the reduction of skin-friction drag in the turbulent regime, to alter the linear stability characteristics of a wall-bounded shear flow.
 In the simplest geometry of a plane parallel channel, we have studied the modal and nonmodal temporal stability of laminar, pressure-driven Poiseuille flow modified by spanwise wall forcing.
-Specifically, the spanwise velocity enforced at the wall is steady, spanwise-uniform and sinusoidally modulated along the streamwise direction.
-A spanwise Stokes layer develops, the so-called steady Stokes layer (SSL) described by Viotti et al. (2009) [24]: owing to the convective nature of Poiseuille flow, the steady forcing is effectively unsteady as seen by the convecting near-wall turbulence structures, and is known to provide large skin-friction drag reduction as well as interesting net energy savings in the turbulent regime.
+Specifically, the spanwise velocity enforced at the wall is steady, spanwise uniform, and sinusoidally modulated along the streamwise direction.
+A spanwise Stokes layer develops, the SSL described by Viotti et al. (2009) [24]: Owing to the convective nature of Poiseuille flow, the steady forcing is effectively unsteady as seen by the convecting near-wall turbulence structures, and is known to provide large skin-friction drag reduction as well as interesting net energy savings in the turbulent regime.

 The mathematical formulation of the stability problem is not straightforward, owing to the streamwise-varying base flow.
 The sinusoidal streamwise variations of the base flow is used to arrive at a formulation with a block-coupled system matrix.
-A numerical study has investigated a large number of parameters, both physical $(Re, A, \kappa, \beta)$ and related to the numerical discretization $(N, M, n{eig}, \Delta t, T{end})$ .
-Overall, a total of 11,286 cases have been computed and processed.
+A numerical study has investigated a large number of parameters, both physical (Re, A, $\kappa$ , $\beta$ ) and related to the numerical discretization (N, M, $n{eig}$ , $\Delta t$ , $T{end}$ ).
+Overall, a total of 11 286 cases has been computed and processed.
 Special care has been taken to properly select the discretization parameters for discretization-independent solutions, while keeping the computational cost under control.

 The main results fully support the finding that a turbulent skin-friction drag reduction technique can be employed to improve the stability characteristics of a laminar flow.
-In this respect, this conclusion reinforces similar results recently obtained numerically (see e.g. Ref.
+In this respect, this conclusion reinforces similar results recently obtained numerically (see, e.g., Ref.
 [23]) in terms of transition delay.
-Looking at the asymptotic behavior of the perturbation (modal stability), the least stable eigenvalue $\lambda_1$ has been found in our study to increase its stability margin in comparison to its Orr-Sommerfeld counterpart (figure 4), in a way that is directly related to the forcing intensity.
+Looking at the asymptotic behavior of the perturbation (modal stability), the least stable eigenvalue $\lambda_1$ has been found in our study to increase its stability margin in comparison to its Orr-Sommerfeld counterpart (Fig. 4), in a way that is directly related to the forcing intensity.
 Similarly, the potential for short-time growth of energy of small perturbations is significantly hampered in comparison to the unforced case.
-The relative stability improvements are Re-dependent, and across the tested values of the Reynolds number the real part of the least stable eigenvalue has been shown to more than double, as shown in table I: the ratio $\Re(\lambda_1)/\Re(\lambda_1^{ref})$ increases from 1.94 at Re = 500 to 2.36 at Re = 2000.
+The relative stability improvements are Re dependent: When A = 1, across the tested values of the Reynolds number the real part of the least stable eigenvalue more than doubles, as shown in Table I: the ratio Re( $\lambda_1$ )/Re( $\lambda_1^{ref}$ ) increases from 1.94 at Re = 500 to 2.36 at Re = 2000.
 The maximum energy growth decreases by 65% at Re = 500 and by 72% at Re = 2000.

-Although work is still needed to improve our understanding of the entire picture and to approach realistic applications, especially in terms of suitable actuators which must be able to satisfy the required demanding specifications, the present results convincingly support the claim that spanwise forcing (at least in the stationary and spatially non-uniform case considered here) is an effective way to improve the linear stability characteristics of plane Poiseuille flow.
+Further work is needed to improve our understanding of the whole picture and to approach applications, especially in terms of suitable actuators.
+Moreover, as generally observed for spanwise forcing, the obtained benefits are proportional to the forcing intensity, and at A = 1 (maximum control velocity equal to the centerline velocity) the intensity is rather large.
+In the turbulent regime, this would lead to significant skin-friction drag reductions accompanied by negative net savings.
+The energetic convenience of the present forcing should be properly reassessed here, in view of the savings made possible by delayed transition.
+Nonetheless, the present results convincingly support the claim that spanwise forcing (at least in the stationary and spatially nonuniform case considered here) is an effective way to improve the linear stability characteristics of plane Poiseuille flow.